CKCK-DT: News operation

 CKCK-DT presently broadcasts 25 hours of locally produced newscasts each week (with five hours each weekday).

 CKCK-TV's original newscast was anchored by Jim McLeod, signing on 1954.
 McLeod anchored for many years, staying on the air long enough to debut the station's first colour newscast in 1973.

 On September 22, 1997, the station launched a noon newscast a short time before the Baton Broadcast System rebranded to CTV across Canada.

 On October 31, 2011, CKCK debuted a three-hour morning newscast under the title CTV Morning Live, which airs weekdays from 6 to 9 a.m.; other morning newscasts under the CTV Morning Live banner were launched on other CTV owned-and-operated stations across western and central Canada as part of a benefits package that was included as a condition of the sale of the CTV network to Bell Canada.
 The show was rebranded as CTV Your Morning Saskatchewan on September 15, 2025.

 On July 28, 2014, CKCK began producing newscasts in high definition, and introduced a new studio as part of the migration.

 Behind the scenes of a CTV News at Six broadcast from Regina, Saskatchewan on August 26, 2020.

 An additional hour of local news coverage was added in 2017 in the 5 p.m. time slot.

 CKCK's newscasts are also broadcast by CICC-TV in Yorkton, since that station does not broadcast a local 6 or 11:30 p.m. newscast.
 As a result, CKCK's program regularly includes reports from Yorkton.

 Bell Media cuts on February 8, 2024, resulted in the cancellation of CKCK's noon newscast.
 The changes also brought the station's provincial weekend 6 and 11:30 p.m. newscasts to an end.

-As of September 2025, CTV Your Morning Saskatchewan, CTV News at 5, CTV News at 6 and CTV News at 11:30 are broadcast from Regina on all CTV stations in Saskatchewan.
+As of September 2025, CTV Your Morning Saskatchewan, CTV News at 5 and CTV News at 11:30 are broadcast from Regina on all CTV stations in Saskatchewan.